tytydraco/yessleep/out/Somethings_wrong_with_my_painting_I_need_advice.md

 Hi.
-My (fake) name is Charles (29, M).
+My name is Charles (29, M).
 I’ve been an oil painter since I was a small child.
 I got my BA in Fine Arts after attending Goldsmiths University for 4 full-time years, then received a Master of Arts in Teaching after attending the School of Visual Arts for 2 years.
 I’ve been working as a high school art teacher for the past four years whilst creating my own work at home, specifically during the summertime.
 Some of my paintings have been in museums, but I’ve yet to find a gallery to showcase my current series as of writing this.

 All this is to say that I’ve been a professional artist my whole life, and this weird crap has never happened to me before.
 It started right before I had a studio visit today, where a few representatives from different galleries came and toured the pieces I’m working on.
 It was supposed to be a great opportunity.
 However, there was a problem with the main painting.